-1. Describe the measurable goals and objectives of the charter school's educational program.
-Include:

-- The charter school's annual goals, for all pupils (i.e., schoolwide) and for each pupil student group identified pursuant to Ed.
+- 1. Describe the measurable goals and objectives of the charter school's educational program.
+Include: - The charter school's annual goals, for all pupils (i.e., schoolwide) and for each pupil student group identified pursuant to Ed.
 Code § 52052, for each of the eight (8) state priorities identified in Ed.
-Code § 52060(d). - NOTE: These goals are the same as those described in Element 1 in accordance with Ed.
+Code § 52060(d).
+These goals are the same as those described in Element 1 in accordance with Ed.
 Code § 47605(c)(5)(A)(ii).
-A completed "LCFF State Priorities" table provided in Element 1 of a petition will meet this requirement and can be incorporated herein by reference. - The charter school's unique educational goals or objectives, including description of the knowledge, skills, and aptitudes to be measured.
-If included in the LCFF table in Element 1, such goals do not need to be repeated here but rather can be incorporated by reference to the table. - NOTE: Do not insert the text of the state content standards within the petition; they may be incorporated by citation/reference.
+A completed "LCFF State Priorities" table provided in Element 1 of a petition meets this requirement and can be incorporated herein by reference.

+• The charter school's unique educational goals or objectives, including description of the knowledge, skills, and aptitudes to be measured.
+If included in the LCFF table in Element 1, such goals do not need to be repeated here but rather can be incorporated by reference to the table.